Nude with Violin: Act 3, Scene 2

 Clinton has called with a press photographer to take a picture of "Nude with Violin".
 He is ecstatic, but the photographer, George, is obviously unimpressed, and the family, when they appear, are reduced to helpless laughter by what they see as a dreadful painting.
 Jacob is shocked by their philistinism, but Sebastien cheers him up by reporting that Obadiah is on his way back to Jamaica.
 No theft has been necessary: Sebastien and his underworld friends staged a revivalist meeting and persuaded Obadiah to destroy the document as an act of faith.
 As compensation, Obadiah has been satisfied with £50 for a stained-glass window in his church.

 The appalling quality of "Nude with Violin" makes Jane suspect that Sebastien painted it – initiating a fourth period in Sorodin's fictitious output, "Neo-infantilism".
 He firmly denies it.
-It emerges that the painter was Sebastien's son, the young Lauderdale, and that there are more of his paintings in storage, all signed by Sorodin which he can sell to collectors at a vast profit.
+It emerges that the painter was Sebastien's son, the young Lauderdale, and that there are more of his paintings in storage, all signed by Sorodin, which he can sell to collectors at a vast profit.
 Jacob is appalled at the deception and threatens to expose it.
 Sebastien points out that Jacob's own finances and professional reputation would be destroyed by such a revelation.
 The family agree, and the curtain falls as Sebastien is about to usher in Elmore P. Riskin and his English counterpart, Sir Alaric Craigie.

 Revivals

 Helpmann led the cast in a tour of Australia after the play closed in London in 1958, and also in a televised version broadcast in the UK in 1959.
 The televised version featured Hermione Baddeley as Cherry-May and Patience Collier reprising her stage role as Anya.
 A later television version aired in 1964 in Melbourne, starring Terry Norris.

 In Coward's centenary year, 1999, the play was mounted at the Royal Exchange, Manchester, starring Derek Griffiths as Sebastien, Marcia Warren as Isobel, Tamzin Malleson as Jane, and Nick Caldecott as Clinton; Marianne Elliott directed.

+In 2017 Lesya Ukrainka National Academic Theater in Kyiv staged the play in Ukrainian, in a translation by O. Atlas and A. Vasilieva, directed by Leonid Ostropolsky.